primitt/primitt/operational.md

 ➖ - Mostly working however not currently hosted by any organization or individually.<br>
 ✖️ - Untested since deprecation.
 It may or may not work.
 It is not recommended to use it in any way.<br>

+(deprecated) - Code has been deprecated.
+No updates nor is the website hosted anywhere.<br>
+(not hosted by ________) - Code most likely works, however, it is not hosted and must be self-hosted by the client. <br>
+URL Given - The project is available to view online or has a download page.